-In a general sense, habitat can be viewed as the home for stream animals.
+Generally, habitat can be viewed as the home for stream animals.
 A healthy stream that can support a wide range of fish and invertebrates usually has a mix of different habitat types that provide the animals with their preferred living conditions (Figure 1)

 Figure 1.
 A comparison between poor and excellent instream habitats.
 The images are from Turkey Creek, AL and are less than 1 mile apart.
 This highlights how habitat conditions can vary greatly throughout a stream and how surveys should cover long segments of the stream to accurately describe instream conditions.

 The measurement of habitat is usually a combination of more specific conditions (Figure 2).
-For example, habitat type (riffle, runs, and pools) (Figure 3), substrate (Figure 4), substrate embeddedness (Figure 5), water depth, or instream cover can be delineated and combined to score overall habitat condition.
+For example, habitat type (riffle, runs, and pools) (Figure 3), substrate (Figure 4), substrate embeddedness (Figure 5), water depth, and instream cover can be delineated and combined to score overall habitat condition.

 Figure 2.
 An example of the HDSS backpack video and the ability to see many different habitat components at one time.